Scarlett (miniseries): Katie Colum O'Hara (Cat)

 Scarlett keeps her daughter's birth a secret from Rhett to spite him, thinking that if Katie grows up not knowing her father she will not love him.
 The day that Rhett finally does meet his daughter, he will realize that she does not love him or even know him, thus giving Scarlett her revenge.
 Katie is barely talked about beyond this - her role in the book as the possible manifestation of a supernatural force is entirely deleted.
 Anne Hampton-Butler also travels to Ireland with Rhett, which never occurred in the novel, and she even has a lengthy conversation with Scarlett.
 Her death from yellow fever is also detailed.

 Lord Fenton

 Lord Fenton's character is much more evil than in the novel.
-He forces a servant girl named Mary to have sex with him, and he also rapes Scarlett.
+He coerces a servant girl named Mary to have sex with him, becomes physically violent, repeatedly rapes her, and he also rapes Scarlett.
 Mary kills him in retaliation, but Scarlett is accused.
 The plot completely veers from the novel at this point; when Scarlett is put on trial, Rhett comes to her defense, having learned about Katie.
-It is also discovered that Colum was killed by Lord Fenton when Colum wanted Fenton to support Mary, who was pregnant with Fenton's child.
-Mary attempts suicide by drowning herself in the river, but is saved by Rhett.
+It is also discovered that Colum, found shot dead by the road some time before, was murdered by Lord Fenton.
+Colum had gone to confront Fenton to ask him to provide the funds to send Mary, who was pregnant with Fenton's child, away to the United States as she wished.
+Colum had threatened to tell Scarlett about Lord Fenton’s true nature if he didn’t help Mary; Lord Fenton then murdered Colum and left him by the roadside at night.

+When Rhett tries to ask Mary to testify to save Scarlett, Mary attempts suicide by drowning herself in the river, but is saved by Rhett.
 At the trial, Mary is still reluctant to confess that she killed Fenton, but does so after Scarlett is found guilty of murder.
 Later, Rhett and Scarlett make up with one another and decide to travel the world with Cat.